Allan Simonsen (racing driver)

-Allan Simonsen (5 July 1978 – 22 June 2013) was a Danish racing driver, born in Odense.
+Allan Weel Simonsen (5 July 1978 – 22 June 2013) was a Danish racing driver, born in Odense.
 He died after a crash during the third lap of the 2013 24 Hours of Le Mans.

 Career

 After beginning his career in karting racing against the likes of future Formula One World Champion Kimi Räikkönen, Simonsen moved to cars in 1999, winning the Danish Formula Ford Championship.
 He raced in Formula Palmer Audi in 2000, before moving to German Formula 3 and Formula Renault 2.0 UK in 2001.

 Simonsen moved to sports car racing for 2002, driving a Ferrari 360 for Veloqx Motorsport in the British GT Championship.
 He began racing in Australia in 2003 for Mark Coffey Racing, driving a Ferrari 360 Challenge to 8th place in the 2003 Australian Nations Cup Championship for GT style cars and 2nd place in Group 2.
 He would then go on to finish in 8th place in the 2003 Bathurst 24 Hour driving a Lamborghini Diablo GTR.
-In the 2004 Australian Nations Cup Championship he drove the 360 to 3rd place in the Trophy Class while driving a Ferrari 550 GT2 in a limited campaign to 7th in the outright class.
+In the 2004 Australian Nations Cup Championship, he drove the 360 to 3rd place in the Trophy Class while driving a V12 powered 550 Millennio in a limited campaign to 7th in the outright class.

 While in Australia, Simonsen also drove in the Sandown 500 and Bathurst 1000 V8 Supercar events.
-Simonsen's best Bathurst result came in 2011, when he finished third for Kelly Racing driving alongside Greg Murphy in a Holden VE Commodore.
+Simonsen's best Bathurst result came in 2011, when he finished third for Kelly Racing, driving alongside Greg Murphy in a Holden VE Commodore.
 Simonsen won the Australian GT Championship in 2007 (driving both a Ferrari 360 GT and a Ferrari F430) and finished second in 2008 driving a Ferrari F430 GT.

-At the 2011 Sprint Bathurst event, he set a blistering time of 2.04.95 around the famous Mount Panorama circuit.
-This was a monumental effort at the time as it was a full 2 seconds clear of any V8 Supercar lap time and comparable to the Formula 3 lap record set in the following year.
-This time so amazed the officials that they initially removed it from the timing screens as they believed it to be in error.
-It wasn't until it was confirmed by the manual time keeper and the teams own data that the time was reinstated.
+At the 2011 Sprint Bathurst event, he set a blistering time of 2:04.95 around the famous Mount Panorama circuit.
+This was a monumental effort at the time, as it was a full 2 seconds faster than any V8 Supercar lap time and comparable to the Formula 3 lap record set in the following year.
+Simonsen's time was so quick that the officials initially removed it from the timing screens, for they believed it to be an error.
+It wasn't until it was confirmed by the manual time keeper and the team's own data, however, that the time was reinstated.

 Simonsen placed fourth in the 2007 Le Mans Series season, in a partial season driving a Porsche 911 GT3 for Virgo Motorsport, which included a GT2 class win in the Nürburgring 1000.
-He drove Ferraris for Team Farnbacher in the Le Mans Series and various international series from 2008 through 2011.
+He drove Ferraris for Team Farnbacher in both the Le Mans Series as well as various international series from 2008 through 2011.
 During that time, Simonson won the GT2 class at the 2009 1000 km of Okayama with Dominik Farnbacher and the SP7 class in the 2010 24 Hours Nürburgring with Farnbacher, Leh Keen, and Marco Seefried.
 He participated in the 24 Hours of Le Mans seven times between 2007 and 2013, finishing on the GT2 class podium twice: third in 2007 and second in 2010.